Best Cloud Backup Service

 Cost to storage size ratio: More expensive than others, starting at $60/year for unlimited storage space

 Carbonite offers three different personal plans.
 The cheapest is the Basic plan at $60 per year, followed by the Plus plan at $99 per year and the Prime plan at $149 per year.
-We tested the Basic plan, which does not include external drive backups or (strangely) automatic video backup.
+We tested the Basic plan, which is the only plan available to Mac users, and does not include external-drive backups or (strangely) automatic video backup.
 More on that later.

 The Carbonite application is more like an FTP program compared to its competitors, as it allows you to browse every file on your computer, whether it's selected for backup or not.
 The application displays a little icon next to every file that represents the file's status, such as Backed Up, Recoverable or Not Selected for Backup.